 Cold storage zones

-Your refrigerator is the foundation of food safety.
-By creating different zones, you prevent raw products from contaminating cooked products.
+Your refrigerator forms the backbone of food safety.
+Creating distinct zones prevents raw products from contaminating cooked items and keeps everything at optimal temperatures.

 - Top shelf: ready-to-eat products, cheese, butter